Part-Time Ph.D. Requirements

 Many part-time Ph.D. programs allow students to complete most of their research off-site.
 However, depending on the academic focus, some programs require a minimum of one year of residency so that students can interact closely with faculty and their graduate peers.

 Time to Degree

 Part-time doctoral students must complete the same number of academic credits and other requirements as full-time students.
-As a result, the time to complete the degree program may take as long as seven or eight years even if you already have a master's degree.
+As a result, the time to complete the degree program may take as long as seven or eight years, even if you already have a master's degree.

 Like full-time students, individuals enrolled in a part-time Ph.D. program must take a qualifying exam to determine that they're ready to start the dissertation process.
-This exam may be offered as an oral examination in front of advisory board of your department.
+This exam may be offered as an oral examination in front of an advisory board of your department.

 All Ph.D. students must complete a doctoral thesis or dissertation in order to earn their degrees.
 The dissertation process may take longer for part-time students, but most schools expect them to complete the same level of original research and to submit a paper that's equal in length to that of full-time students.

 It's important to remember that part-time doctoral study isn't easier than earning a full-time Ph.D.
 In fact, students may find it more challenging to split their focus between other activities.
 Ph.D. programs require intensive research that is typically more difficult and time consuming than the coursework in a bachelor's or master's degree program.
 However, working in your career field while studying can expand your pool of educational resources.
 It can also lead to some overlap between projects at work and school, which will help simplify your commitments.

 In order to successfully complete a part-time Ph.D. program, the following suggestions may be beneficial.
 Consider pursuing a Ph.D. in a field related to your current profession.
 Be prepared to make personal and social sacrifices.
 Be highly organized and self-motivated in order to focus on your studies.